jm33-m0/emp3r0r/.github/ISSUE_TEMPLATE/general.md

 ---
 name: General
-about: Filter out low quality issues
+about: For non-bug and non-feature-request reports
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 # What did you do? (required)